XamlBrewer/XamlBrewer.WinUI3.QuestPDF.Sample/README.md

 * Brochure type documents
 * Microchart diagrams code reuse in XAML and PDF

+*Note: this sample app generates its documents in the C:\temp folder.
+Make sure this folder exists, or change the path in the source code.*

 <a href="https://www.buymeacoffee.com/xamlbrewer" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 ![Screenshot](Assets/PdfSampleApp.png?raw=true)